mfioca/my-page/README.md

 # my-page

 This is my first webpage built using NEXT.JS/REACT.
-It includes projects I have worked on while learning development including an api import from the next.js tutorial from www.tvmaze.com as well as my own Dungeons and Dragons attack simulation using old Special Edition 2 rules.
+It includes projects I have worked on while learning development including a searchable app importing data from www.tvmaze.com as well as my own Dungeons and Dragons attack simulation using old Special Edition 2 rules.

 ## Getting Started